 One issue that Lula mentioned is Emergency Medical Services (EMS), when called to a home, will likely begin CardioPulmonary Resuscitation (CPR), even if one has a Do Not Resuscitate (DNR) order on a Living Will.
 I have always heard the same thing, but an official form** in this state (KY) is meant to address this problem.
 You should check with your own state, city and/or county for the law where you live.
 Regardless of one’s current health status it would be helpful to fully understand the guidelines before a need arises.
 It is understandable this is a potential for problems.
 The very fact EMS is called indicates an emergency and they come prepared to do what is necessary to save lives.
 If one has a terminal condition CPR is not likely an appropriate response, but it is unfair to expect emergency personnel to make that distinction or take that responsibility.

 Having Hospice involved in end-of-life care can often prevent such situations from occurring.
-Hospice is a national organization with local offices across the US, providing Palliative Care to patients facing advanced illnesses and to their families.
-Palliative care involves relieving pain and enhancing quality of life and may be provided in the home, special centers, extended care facilities or special units within an acute care hospital.
+Hospice is a national organization with local offices across the US, providing palliative care to patients facing advanced illnesses and to their families.
+Palliative care involves relieving pain and enhancing quality of life (as opposed to addressing a cause and/or cure) and may be provided in the home, special centers, extended care facilities or special units within an acute care hospital.

 When Hospice care began gradually in the US, during the second half of the Twentieth Century, there were specific parameters regarding how long a patient was expected to live in order to be admitted into palliative care.
 Although this is no longer the case, it is a lingering belief and can make it hard for families to approach the subject.
 I personally feel Hospice is extremely valuable in providing clinical, pastoral and grief support as well as practical assistance with medical supplies, equipment and even volunteer and respite care.
 Extensive information is available from National Hospice & Palliative Care Organization*** (NHPCO).